 Disney Cruise Tipping Guide

-Our Disney Cruise tipping guide will help you understand all the tipping recommendations, including some that may shock you!
+We are going to break down Disney Cruise tipping for your next vacation.
+Our Disney Cruise tipping guide will help you understand all the tipping recommendations, including some that may surprise you.

 Most Disney Cruise guests use the pre-paid gratuity option.
 This eliminates one more worry on your Disney Cruise vacation.
 But, what does pre-paid gratuities cover?